Abolitionism in the United Kingdom: Slavery Abolition Act 1833

-After the 1807 Act, enslaved persons could still be held, though not sold, within the British Empire.
+After the Slave Trade Act 1807, slaves could still be held, though not sold, within the British Empire.
 In the 1820s, the abolitionist movement may have revived the campaign against the institution of slavery.
 In 1823 the first Anti-Slavery Society was founded in Britain.
-The Society's members consisted of a union of non-conformist churches and many had previously campaigned against the slave trade.
+The society's members consisted of a union of non-conformist churches and many had previously campaigned against the slave trade.
 In 1831, enslaved man Sam Sharpe led the Christmas Rebellion (Baptist War) in Jamaica, an event that catalyzed anti-slavery sentiment.
 This combination of political pressure and popular uprisings convinced the British government that there was no longer any middle ground between slavery and emancipation.

-On 28 August 1833, the Slavery Abolition Act received Royal Assent, paving the way for the abolition of slavery within the British Empire and its colonies.
-On 1 August 1834, all enslaved persons in the British Empire (except for India) were emancipated, but they were indentured to their former owners in an apprenticeship system that meant gradual abolition: the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840, two years later.
+On 28 August 1833, the Slavery Abolition Act 1833 received royal assent, paving the way for the abolition of slavery within the British Empire and its colonies.
+On 1 August 1834, all slaves in the British Empire (except for India) were emancipated, but they were indentured to their former owners in an apprenticeship system that meant gradual abolition: the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840, two years later.

-The apprenticeship system was deeply unpopular with enslaved persons.
-On 1 August 1834, as the Governor in Port of Spain, Trinidad addressed an audience about the new laws, the mostly elderly, unarmed enslaved persons began chanting: "Pas de six ans.
+The apprenticeship system was deeply unpopular with slaves.
+On 1 August 1834, as the Governor in Port of Spain, Trinidad addressed an audience about the new laws, the mostly elderly, unarmed slaves began chanting: "Pas de six ans.
 Point de six ans" ("Not six years.
 No six years"), drowning out his voice.
-Peaceful protests continued until the government passed a resolution to abolish apprenticeship and the enslaved persons gained de facto freedom.
-Full emancipation for all enslaved persons was legally granted on 1 August 1838, ahead of schedule, making Trinidad the first British slave society to fully end slavery.
-The government set aside £20 million for compensation of slave owners for their "property" across the Empire, but it did not offer formerly enslaved people compensation or reparations.
+Peaceful protests continued until the government passed a resolution to abolish apprenticeship and the slaves gained de facto freedom.
+Full emancipation for all slaves was legally granted on 1 August 1838, ahead of schedule, making Trinidad the first British slave society to fully end slavery.
+The government set aside £20 million for compensation of slave owners for their "property" across the Empire, but it did not offer former slaves compensation or reparations.
 This was because abolitionists had not planned for much more than the long-awaited reform of the law, and felt that freedom along with the option of returning to Africa to live in Freetown, or the nearby state of Liberia, was infinitely preferable to continued chattel slavery.

-In context, the £20 million voted by Parliament to compensate slave owners under the 1833 Act can be compared with the Gross Domestic Product of the UK in 1832, which was £459 million.
+In context, the £20 million voted by Parliament to compensate slave owners under the 1833 Act can be compared with the Gross Domestic Product of the UK in 1832, which was £443 million and government spending which was £51.5m.

+However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.